THERMO Spoken Here! ~ J. Pohl © TOC NEXT ~ 24

 yj

-On vacation a woman took a morning run along a shoreline.
-While walking back she saw her husband and their dog walking toward her.
+On vacation a couple parked their camper near the ocean in a state park.
+They saw a beautiful pacific sunset.
+At dawn the woman took a run along the shoreline.
+While walking back she saw the man and their dog get out of the camper and begin to walk toward her.
 Off-leash, the dog walked beside the man, sniffing and digging ... as dogs at the shore do.

 The above paragraphs constitute a description of a physical event.
 Notice no system was specified, no quantitative information nor question (object of inquiry) was stated.
 There is only the woman's conjecture about "How far the dog ran compared to them."